Bangar-Lovejesh/Certus/README.md

 To enhance the AI Assistant's knowledge:

-1. Prepare additional PDF documents with RBC product information
+1. Prepare additional PDF documents with financial product information
 2. Use the Document Management interface to upload and process these documents
 3. The system will automatically extract text, create chunks, and generate embeddings
 4. New knowledge will be immediately available through the AI Assistant interface